botesjuan/Breaking-out-LLM/README.md

 >Agentic Model testing: ``

+## Integration Authorization

+>Protect access control what services may interact with Middleware API, to prevent unauthorized access from rogue actors.

 ## Middleware API

 >Develop API integration with the input prompt, the LLM must perform the security actitivity by running local bash commands on Ubuntu.